microsoft/vscode-docs/docs/remote/ssh.md

 ### Open a folder on a remote SSH host in a container

-If you are using a Linux or macOS SSH host, you can use the Remote - SSH and [Remote - Containers](/docs/remote/containers.md) extensions together to open a folder on your remote host inside of a container!
+If you are using a Linux or macOS SSH host, you can use the Remote - SSH and [Remote - Containers](/docs/remote/containers.md) extensions together to open a folder on your remote host inside of a container.
 You do not even need to have a Docker client installed locally.

 To do so:

 1. Follow the [installation](/docs/remote/containers.md#installation) steps for the Remote - Containers extension on your remote host.
 1. **[Optional]** Set up SSH [key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) to the server so you do not need to enter your password multiple times.